 11. State Emporiums on Baba Kharak Singh Road

 Visiting the state emporiums on Baba Kharak Singh Road is a wonderful way to view and learn about cultural and handcraft traditions from different states across India.
 Practically every state is represented and sells state produced cultural items only.
 Of course shopping is not free, but you don’t have to buy anything – it’s a way to learn about the places in India you may not have a chance to visit.
-If you do plan to purchase a pashmina, please read my guide first – this is the #1 item visitors get ripped off on.
+If you do plan to purchase a pashmina, read my guide how to buy a real pashmina – this is the #1 item visitors get ripped off on.

 12. Agrasen ki Baoli